 - The Center for Prevention and Outreach has also developed and implemented a one-class session curriculum module, which includes depression/suicide prevention and bystander intervention.
 The session is being presented to all incoming freshman as part of the SBU101 course required for all new students.

-- Disability Support Services assists students with disabilities in accessing the many resources of the University.
+- Student Accessibility and Support Center assists students with disabilities in accessing the many resources of the University.
 Individuals with visual, mobility and hearing impairment as well as those with hidden disabilities such as chronic medical conditions, psychological, and learning disabilities are invited to make use of the services and equipment available.

 - Student Health Services offers comprehensive and cost-effective health services for both medical and psychological health problems.
 The staff includes physicians, physician assistants, nurse practitioners, registered nurses, pharmacists, laboratory technologists, a social worker, health educators, and a substance abuse and addictions counselor.